 By the 1877-1878 winter season, 175 Marlborough was the home of Rev. Phillips Brooks, Rector of Trinity Church.
 The Andrewses lived primarily in Milton, but also continued to list themselves in the Blue Book at 173 Marlborough, which had not yet been built.
 Rev. Brooks continued to live at 175 Marlborough during the 1879-1880 season, but moved thereafter to the newly-completed Trinity Church Rectory at 233 Clarendon.

-During the 1880-1881 winter season, the Andrewses were joined at 175 Marlborough by merchant and ship owner George Bruce Upton, Jr., and his wife, Geraldine Ipolite (Russell) Rivers Upton.
+During the 1880-1881 winter season, 175 Marlborough was the home of merchant and ship owner George Bruce Upton, Jr., and his wife, Geraldine Ipolite (Russell) Rivers Upton.
 They had lived at 105 Marlborough during the previous season.
 They also maintained a home in Milton.
-They had moved from 175 Marlborough by the next season, and by the 1882-1883 season were living at 171 Marlborough.
+They had moved from 175 Marlborough by the next season and by the 1882-1883 season were living at 171 Marlborough.

 In 1882, 175 Marlborough was the home of Richard Olney and his wife Agnes (Thomas) Olney.
 They had lived in Forest Hills in 1880.

 By 1883, they had moved to 241 Marlborough.

 By the 1883-1884 winter season, 175 Marlborough was the home of George Quincy Thorndike , an artist, and his wife, Ellen (Lewis) Thorndike.
 They previously had lived at 258 Beacon.
 On February 16, 1886, he purchased 175 Marlborough from Charles Andrews.

 George Thorndike died in December of 1886, and Ellen Thorndike continued to live at 175 Marlborough.
 Their three children – Harry Hill Thorndike, Mary Hamilton Thorndike, and Richard King Thorndike – lived with her.